 We enjoyed dinner out on our last night in Italy.
 Pasta for mains, Spritz as our drink and gelato for dessert.
 I probably should have had yet another margarita pizza, but I didn’t think of it until too late.

 Due to being in a valley with mountains all around, the fireworks echoed and bounced from mountain to mountain.
 It was so loud.
-It also when on for half an hour.
+It also went on for half an hour.
 We sat watching out of our window, enjoying that Italy was putting on fireworks for us on our last night in the country.

-It was a great surprise to find out about the festival that was taking place, and we really enjoyed getting out and having a look at what was going on.
-In the end we really liked Trento.
+It was a great surprise to find out about the festival that was taking place, and we enjoyed getting out and having a look at what was going on.
+In the end, we liked Trento.
 It’s a nice town, with great facilities and some decent attractions.
 We probably don’t need to go back again, unless it was winter, then maybe we would go here to enjoy the nearby winter attractions.

 Trento was a great walkable city.
 We were staying quite centrally, and the furthest we went was probably 2km at most.
-We had no need for public transport, but often saw buses making their way through the streets, and there were trains linking the nearby towns as well as far flung cities.
+We had no need for public transport, but often saw buses making their way through the streets, and there were trains linking the nearby towns as well as far-flung cities.
 Trento is on the main rail link out of Italy to the north.

 We found prices in Trento to be the cheapest we had come across in Italy.
 We mostly ate in, but when we did eat or drink out, we easily found things we thought were reasonable.

 There was some wifi, but not a lot.
-This is not a city to rely on being able to stay in touch without purchasing data or wifi at your accommodation.
+This is not a city to rely on being able to stay in touch without purchasing data or having wifi at your accommodation.

 via del Suffragio 34, 38121 Trento, Italy